When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • diseases of the neck area;

-• anatomical abnormalities of the patient's body structure.
+• anatomical deviations in the patient's body structure.

-If gastroscopy is not possible, the determination of gastric diseases is established by alternative methods.
+If gastroscopy is not possible, gastric diseases are determined using alternative methods.

 Alternative to probing

-How can you check stomach disease without gastroscopy?
+How can you check for stomach disease without gastroscopy?
 Modern medicine offers many ways to replace gastroscopy:

 • desmoid test;